garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

 - installation_date

 > **RESPONSE**

-- Returns a message saying that a machine has been created
+- On success returns a JSON message saying that a machine has been created and status code 200
 - Example response:
     "created information for machine with ID: 1"

+- On failure due to missing argument returns a JSON message saying that the value is required and status code 400
+- Example rsponse:
+    "floor_id is required"

+- On failure due to a machine already existing with 'requested_id' returns a JSON message saying that a machine with that id is already registered and status code 500
+- Example response:
+    "Machine 1 is already registered"

 > ## **GET** /machine/<id>